-In November, M. Kimberly Rupert, provost and chief academic officer, announced the formation of the School of Human Services and of SAU External.
-Tamara Dindoffer, Ph.D., has been named as School of Human Services dean, and Linda Sherrill, Ed.D., as SAU External dean.
+In November, M. Kimberly Rupert, provost and chief academic officer, announced the formation of the School of Human Services and of SAU Global.
+Tamara Dindoffer, Ph.D., has been named as School of Human Services dean, and Linda Sherrill, Ed.D., as SAU Global dean.

 The School of Human Services includes graduate and professional programs in counseling, family studies, Christian ministry leadership, nursing and social work.
 The Master of Arts in Counseling program has graduated over 1,200 students in the past 14 years.
 Spring Arbor University is now seeking becoming further accreditation by the Council for Accreditation of Counseling & Related Educational Programs (CACREP) and hiring new faculty.